 For a desktop or laptop browser each button in the horizontal row of menu buttons gives access to a dropdown submenu.
 The items a user sees in these submenus will depend on two things.
 Firstly, unless logged in as a registered user, the items will be restricted to those available to the public.
 Once logged in additional items will be visible in some menus.
 Officers of a club will see more items than ordinary members.

-With a touch screen, hold a finger on the menu button then slide to the required submenu item before letting go to select.
+With a touch screen, tap a finger on the menu button then tap on the required submenu item.